daneshvar-amrollahi/blog/content/_index.md

 ## Daneshvar Amrollahi

-I am currently a research intern at TU Wien, working on synthesis of recursive programs by combining mathematical induction with saturation-based theorem proving.
-Next January, I will start a PhD in Computer Science at Stanford University.
+I am a first-year Computer Science PhD student at Stanford University.
+Currently, I am fortunate to be rotating with Prof. Clark Barrett at [CENTAUR](https://centaur.stanford.edu/index.html), as part of the [cvc5](https://cvc5.github.io/) project.